-Note: Department-owned equipment does not automatically get put on a preventive maintenance program.
+Note: Department-owned equipment does not automatically get put on a preventive maintenance program (see funded responsibilities page for more information).
 Departments must send in a service request to add any department-owned equipment to the PM program.

 If there are systems or equipment in your building that you think need maintenance or should be on a preventive maintenance program, please submit a service request.
 You can also browse our service guide for anything else we can offer you.